 Rodent Proof the House

-Tiny cracks or gaps in the windows can provide easy access points.
+Tiny cracks or gaps in the windows can provide easy access points for rodents.
 Check for openings that are ¼ of an inch to ½ an inch; even though that might seem extremely small, rodents are skilled at slipping through tight spaces.
 Windows should be immediately repaired if cracked and doors should be tight to the frame.
 Don’t forget about screening attic vents as well.

 There are several warning signs to look out for that indicate rodents have infested your home.
 If you begin hearing the pitter-patter of tiny feet or gnawing sounds from within your walls, chances are good that you have a rodent control issue.
 Mice and rats may also leave droppings in their path, which can be traced back to food sources or nesting spots.
 There may also be bite marks on materials in your home like plastic or aluminum.